danascheider/sim_legacy_frontend/docs/contexts.md

 #### `performShoppingListItemUpdate`

 A function that updates the specified shopping list item, also encompassing error handling logic.
-This will also cause the master list to update.
+This will also cause the aggregate list to update.
 The function takes four arguments:

 * `itemId`: the ID of the item to be updated
 * `attrs`: the attributes to be updated on the list item.
 Cannot update item `description`.
 Attributes can include: